 1. Choose Your Company Name.

 It is important that you decide on a unique LLC name.
 Other businesses shouldn’t have a right to use the name you’ve chosen, especially in the state of Oregon.
-Look at this article: Is My Business Name Available? if you’d like assistance searching for names that are available.
-You can also — for a fee — have SunDoc run your name search.
+You can search for a available name with the state.
+You can also — for a fee — have SunDoc run your name search or reserve your LLC name.
 You must check for a registered trademark too.